nodebox/nodebox.github.io/node/documentation/concepts/geometry.md

 *What happened?* The connect node connects points of the incoming geometry, in order.
 By changing the *order* of the points (using the sort node), the shape changes.
 The points no longer follow the circle in a clockwise direction but are sorted by their X coordinates, in other words, points are sorted from left to right.

 By playing with different sort orders you can get some interesting results.
-Try "Proximity To Point" and dragging the point handle in the viewer.
+Try "Distance To Point" and dragging the point handle in the viewer.
 Changing the ellipse to a text path and see what you can come up with (you might want to increase the text size and the number of points in resample).